 In my experience, African dance classes are great for finding a tribe.
 Music jams, spiritual groups, and support groups offer alternatives as well.
 Therapy is good for putting yourself in the right place to meet new people.
 One final yet important thought is: Find your tribe in person, the internet is fraught with terse, misunderstood communication.

 Takeaway?
 Having 5 good friends is better than 700 acquaintances.
 Everyone has friction at times, and it usually feels more severe than it is.
 Accentuate the positive.

 How to lose with grace

 Competitions are a big deal these days.
-While they will always exist, they won’t always carry the weight that they do now.
+While they will always exist, I don’t think they will always carry the weight they do now.
 When you put yourself out there, the numbers aren’t in your favor, only one couple/person can walk away with a first place.
 Losing with grace is a skill.
-The only time I’ve ever seen a person blow off a loss easily is if they were severely outclassed, i.e. they had no chance whatsoever of winning, or they were competing in a dance they barely know.
+The only times I’ve seen a person blow off a loss easily is if they were severely outclassed, i.e. they had no chance whatsoever of winning, or they were competing in a dance they barely knew.
 In other words, we all take it hard when we lose, no matter how we present to the outside world.

 We take it pretty hard when we fail in front of our friends, or we feel that nerves and anxiety kept people from seeing our best.
 The more meaning we place on a contest or placement, the harder it is on us when we fail.